awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 If you choose **GET, HEAD, OPTIONS** or **GET, HEAD, OPTIONS, PUT, POST, PATCH, DELETE**, you might need to restrict access to your Amazon S3 bucket or to your custom origin to prevent users from performing operations that you don't want them to perform\.
 The following examples explain how to restrict access:
 **If you're using Amazon S3 as an origin for your distribution:** Create a CloudFront origin access identity to restrict access to your Amazon S3 content, and grant permissions to the origin access identity\.
 For example, if you configure CloudFront to accept and forward these methods *only* because you want to use `PUT`, you must still configure Amazon S3 bucket policies or ACLs to handle `DELETE` requests appropriately\.
 For more information, see [Restricting Access to Amazon S3 Content by Using an Origin Access Identity](private-content-restricting-access-to-s3.md)\.
 **If you're using a custom origin:** Configure your origin server to handle all methods\.
 For example, if you configure CloudFront to accept and forward these methods *only* because you want to use `POST`, you must still configure your origin server to handle `DELETE` requests appropriately\.

+### Field Level Encryption Config<a name="DownloadDistValuesFieldLevelEncryption"></a>

+If you want to enforce field\-level encryption on specific data fields, in the drop\-down list, choose a field\-level encryption configuration\.

+For more information, see [Using Field\-Level Encryption to Help Protect Sensitive Data](field-level-encryption.md)\.

 ### Cached HTTP Methods<a name="DownloadDistValuesCachedHTTPMethods"></a>